pydatawrangler/biwp/installing_pymc3_on_windows_10.md

 # Installing a Working Version of PYMC3 v3.8 on Windows 10

-## NOT SURE IF NEEDED - Install mingw-w64
+## OPTIONAL (not needed) - Install mingw-w64
 Install `mingw-w64` as administrator, and add path to `g++.exe` to User Environment variables.
 For me, the path is `C:\Program Files\mingw-w64\x86_64-8.1.0-posix-seh-rt_v6-rev0\mingw64\bin`.
 I am not sure if this step is needed since I also installed the `m2w64-toolchain win-64` using conda as shown below.

 ## Install Miniconda
 1. Download from https://docs.conda.io/en/latest/miniconda.html for your Window 10 configuration (mostly likely 64-bit).
 Note, as of 7/27/2020, the latest version of Python is 3.7.
 2. Run downloaded file (`Miniconda3-latest-Windows-x86_64.exe`).
+   - I installed just for me (user privileges)
-I choose the defaults and select adding to path.
+   - I chose the default path.
+   - I checked the box to <bold>Add Miniconda3 to my PATH environment variable</bold>

 ## Create New Conda Environment and install M2W64-toolchain
 1. Open command prompt and activate the base environment for Miniconda by typing `conda activate base`.